A stable and adaptive polygenic signal detection method based on repeated sample splitting: Abstract

-To provide additional insights, assume $pr(\mathcal{M} \supset \mathcal{M}^*) \rightarrow 1$ as $n \rightarrow \infty$; this assumption can be fulfilled by various variable selection algorithms \citep{Fan2008,Li2012,Jin2014,Zhang2017}.
+To provide additional insights on power comparison, assume $pr(\mathcal{M} \supset \mathcal{M}^*) \rightarrow 1$ as $n \rightarrow \infty$; this assumption can be fulfilled by existing variable selection algorithms \citep{Fan2008,Li2012,Zhang2017}.
 Comparing $\mu_{n,\beta}$ with $\mu_{2n, \beta}$, it is not surprising that sample size reduction is the primary cause of power loss for a sample splitting-based method.
-On the other hand, the characterizations of $\sigma_{n,1}^2$ and $\sigma_{2n,1}^2 $ indicate noise-filtering in the training sample $D_{n,1}$ can reduce variance of the test statistic calculated in the testing sample $D_{n,2}$, leading to increased power for the sample splitting-based method.
-The use of weights derived from $D_{n,1}$ can further compensate efficient loss due to reduced sample size in $D_{n,2}$.
-Thus, $\text{SNR}_n(\beta)$ can be larger than $\text{SNR}_{2n}(\beta)$, and tests based on $T_{n,J_2,\gamma}$ can be more powerful than $T_{2n,J}$.
+However, the expressions for $\sigma_{n,1}^2$ and $\sigma_{2n,1}^2 $ show that the first two terms are non-negative, and each term is a summation over $J_2$ and $J$ variants, respectively, for $\sigma_{n,1}^2$ and $\sigma_{2n,1}^2 $.
+Because $J_2 \leq J$, noise-filtering in the training sample $D_{n,1}$ thus can reduce variance of the test statistic calculated in the testing sample $D_{n,2}$.
+Because SNR is ratio of $\mu$ over $\sigma$, $\text{SNR}_n(\beta)$ can be larger than $\text{SNR}_{2n}(\beta)$, and tests based on $T_{n,J_2,\gamma}$ can be more powerful than $T_{2n,J}$.
+The use of weights derived from $D_{n,1}$ can further compensate the efficient loss due to reduced sample size in $D_{n,2}$.
 Simulation studies in the next section show that, even if sure-screening fails in $D_{n,1}$, the sample splitting approach can have comparable power with the methods of \citet{Wu2019,Guo2016} applied to the full-sample without variable selection.